-All athletes must turn in a current physical before they begin practice.
-All athletes will be given an athletic handbook at the beginning of each season.
+All athletes must turn in a current physical (dated after April 15 of the previous school school year) before they begin practice.
 All debts must be paid before students participate.
 Beginning in the fall of 2007, WLMS/WLHS instituted Pay to Participate.
-Please visit the website (www.wlps.net) for specific details.
+Please see the Athletic Handbook online (at www.wlps.net) for specific details.